endia-org/Endia/README.md

     cd Endia
     ```

-    If you aim to use the nightly (development) version, switch to the `nightly` branch:
+    If you aim to use the nightly (development) version, switch to the `nightly` branch (which requires the Nightly version of MAX/Mojo):

     ```bash
     git checkout nightly